nornagon/stam-stable-fluids/README.md

 ## API

-#### `new Fluid(size, viscosity, diffusion)`
+#### `new Fluid(size, viscosity = 0, diffusion = 0)`

 Make a new fluid simulation with width and height equal to `size`.
 If you want a goopier fluid, like honey, set `viscosity` to a small positive number, like `0.0001` (larger numbers will probably make the fluid so "thick" it will barely move). `diffusion` will make the "stuff" in the fluid spread out over time.
+The default for both viscosity and diffusion, if not provided, is 0.

 #### `Fluid.step(dt)`